ykundin/at-first-sight/docs/en/08-payments.md

 ## 2. Get a provider token

-After connecting, each provider provides a certain unique token, which must be put in `.env'.
+After connecting, each provider provides a certain unique token, which must be put in `.env`.
 We will use it during the creation of payments:

 ```bash
 TELEGRAM_YOOKASSA_TOKEN=381764678:TEST:68550 # Payment provider token from @BotFather